acmepjz/meandmyshadow/docs/ScriptAPI.md

 Set the visibility the block.

 NOTE: The default value is `true`.
-If set to `false` the block is hidden completely, the animation is stopped, can't receive any event, can't execute any scripts (except for 'onCreate'), can't be used as a portal destination, doesn't participate in collision check and game logic, etc...
+If set to `false` the block is hidden completely, the animation is stopped, can't receive any event, can't execute any scripts (except for `onCreate`), can't be used as a portal destination, doesn't participate in collision check and game logic, etc...